 2. Access a Global Talent Pool

-With a distributed team, you can defy geographical locations and hire the most talented and skilled employees from a global talent pool.
+You can hire talented and skilled employees from a global remote talent pool with a distributed team.

-This is a smart way to operate your company and retain and attract millennials to your workforce.
+This is a smart way to operate your distributed company and attract millennials to your workforce.

 3. Unparalleled Coverage and Diversity